TrueSparrowSystems/ghost-hosting-cli/README.md

 It requires a `Ghost hosting url` where Ghost can be accessed on the web.
 If you want to host the static website for the generated content (please refer to how to generate the static content from Ghost [here](https://github.com/PLG-Works/ghost-static-website-generator)), you can also specify `Static website url` where it will provision the AWS S3 bucket to host the static website.

-It also requires a MySQL database to store the Ghost configurations along with the content.
-For that, you can provide either existing DB credentials like DB host, DB name, DB user password, and database name.
+It requires a MySQL database to store the Ghost configurations along with the content.
+For that, you can provide either the existing DB credentials like DB host, DB name, DB user password, and database name.
 Else it will create a new RDS instance for the same.

 ## Why do I need to use this tool?
 It gives the following benefits: